killer-r2d2/gulp_starterproject_2021/README.md

 ###URL (OPERATIVE VERSION):

 ###TECHNICAL DOCUMENTATION:
-1. To embed the google map on the detailsite of the festival, I used the google Maps JavaScript API (// https://developers.google.com/maps/documentation/javascript/overview ) and the documentation.
+1. To embed the google map on the detailsite of the festival, i used the google Maps JavaScript API (// https://developers.google.com/maps/documentation/javascript/overview ), i also watched a turtorial to learn the basics() https://www.youtube.com/watch?v=Zxf1mnP5zcw&feature=emb_rel_pause) This was my first time that I used an API like this.
+I struggled a bit til I found out that I had to register my self first.

-2. To embed the slider of the detailsite, I made a youtube turtorial of Dev Ed (https://www.youtube.com/watch?v=KcdBOoK3Pfw&t=1334s).
+2. To embed the slider of the detailsite, I watched a youtube turtorial of Dev Ed (https://www.youtube.com/watch?v=KcdBOoK3Pfw&t=1334s).
 I've learned the basics to build a slider and the result works fine on the desktop version.
-I know that my slider is not the one of the stylguide, but it is my own one.
+I know that my slider is not the one of the stylguide, but it's' my own one.